MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 From now on, we'll use the trained model that is saved as a release <a href="https://github.com/ahmedbesbes/character-based-cnn/releases/download/model_en_tp_amazon/model_tp_amazon_1014.pth">here</a>.
 When running the app for the first time, it'll get downloaded from that link and locally saved (in the container) for the inference.

-## 3 - Building an interactive web app 📲 with Dash, Flask and PostgeSQL
+## 3 - Building an interactive web app 📲 with Dash, Flask and PostgreSQL

 *The dash code can be found [here](https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/dash) and the api code [here](https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/api)*